-White mold grows on organic materials, such as wood, fabric, food and carpet.
+White mold grows on organic materials, such as wood, fabric, food, and carpet.
 Mold growth on a wooden structure can cause rot and destroy it if not dealt with.
-You should take action to remove it before it causes permanent damage to wood within your home.

-The term “green mold” applies to a variety of species and usually has a soft and fuzzy texture.
+The term “green mold” applies to various species and usually has a soft and fuzzy texture.
 This type of mold grows on spoiled food like bread and fruit.
-You’ll also find it in areas of your home where there is a water problem.
+You’ll also find it in areas of your home with a water problem.

 Green mold can be harmful.
 Although not quite as dangerous as black mold, it can still cause medical problems.
 So you should ensure that you get rid of it as soon as you see any signs of growth.

 Products for Removing Mold From Wood

 There are numerous ways to get rid of mold from wood.
 You can either use eco-friendly and natural products or chemical products.